 In some cases, there can be an issue with the PS4 console, and the user will get an error that says the USB storage device is not connected.
 There are also cases when the user does not get a warning at all.
-The reason why the Seagate Game Drive For PS4 Not Working is still a question mark.
+The reason "Why My Seagate Hard Drive Is Not Working PS4" is still a question mark.

 Now, there are different scenarios to consider.